 mid afternoon was growing long when the hard packed ground began to be

-mottled with the strange patches of black stone.
-A spot here, a
+mottled with the strange patches of smooth, black stone.
+A

-what looked like four unbroken ribbons of black stone stretching into
+what looked like four wide, unbroken ribbons of flat black stone

 the distance as far as the eye could see.

 A road, a manufactured road, appearing out of the surroundings and coming into focus now for the first time.

 Cowboy stopped his horse and took a drink from his canteen, considering